batchatco/go-native-netcdf/README.md

     }
     defer ncf.Close()

-    // This is the only thing different about HDF5
+    // This is the only thing different about HDF5 from CDF
+    // in this implementation.
-    // An additional step to get the group nc, err := ncf.GetGroup("/")
+    nc, err := ncf.GetGroup("/raw")
     if err != nil {
         panic(err)
     }